benjameep/upfront/README.md

 We can fix it.
 Together.

-Upfront seeks to rebuild the web in such a way that a designer can have the freedom they seek without needing years of CSS experience.
+Upfront seeks to rebuild the web in such a way that a designer can have the freedom they seek without getting entangled in the mess of programing.

 ## Revolutionary Changes

 If all the web is, is displaying data from a database, and updating that data from interactions with an interface.
 Then lets make it feel that way.

-Like many revolutionary ideas, the origins of the ideas are not original only in bringing together many existing ideas is something revolutionary is created.
+Like many revolutionary ideas, the origins of this idea are not original.
+Only in bringing together many existing ideas is something revolutionary is created.
 So listed below are the existing products that we seek to bring inspiration from.

-- 3rd-Party Extensions wrap xhr requests into a consistent UI Interface
+- Wrapping xhr requests into a consistent UI Interface
   - IFTTT
   - Postman
-- Requested data presented in a format free of served syntax (JSON, XML, etc)
+- Requested data presented in a format free of served syntax (JSON, XML, CSV, etc)
   - GraphQL
   - Pandas
   - AirTable